Great Sea Stories (Part I)

 by Herman Melville

 I concur with the critics, Moby Dick is a literary masterpiece and one of the best sea stories ever written.
-Anyone serious about reading in general and reading nautical literature in particular must park their ass and read this monster of a novel.
-Overflowing with all the elements that make up a great sea story, Moby Dick sets the standard for writing about sailors, travelling aboard ships and making a living at sea.
+Anyone serious about reading nautical literature must park their ass in a chair and read this monster of a novel.
+Overflowing with all the elements that make up a great sea story, Moby Dick sets the standard for writing about sailors, ocean travel and making a living at sea.
 But even more than this, Moby Dick is a novel about being alive and searching for something and everything.
 In Moby Dick the reader will find all the things that make going to sea in ships so amazing, and that includes deep friendships, earning a livelihood, monumental challenges, profound mysteries, youthful adventure, technology, the grandeur of nature, heartbreaking tragedy, disaster and salvation.
 Rather than try to come up with any more catchy lines of praise, I'll just quote one sentence from Melville's story and leave it at that: "He [Captain Ahab] piled upon the whale's white hump the sum of all the general rage and hate felt by his whole race from Adam down; and then, as if his chest had been a mortar, he burst his hot heart's shell upon it."

 |Some believe Jules Verne was a time traveler because |